KTVZ

-KTVZ (channel 21) is a television station in Bend, Oregon, United States, serving Central Oregon as an affiliate of NBC and The CW Plus.
-It is owned by the News-Press & Gazette Company (NPG) alongside two low-power stations: Class A Fox affiliate KFXO-CD (channel 39) and Telemundo affiliate KQRE-LD (channel 20).
-The stations share studios on Northwest O. B. Riley Road in Bend, while KTVZ's transmitter is located on Awbrey Butte west of US 97.
+KTVZ (channel 21) is a television station in Bend, Oregon, United States, serving Central Oregon as an affiliate of NBC and The CW.
+It is owned by the News-Press & Gazette Company (NPG) alongside low-power, Class A dual Fox/Telemundo affiliate KFXO-CD (channel 39).
+The two stations share studios on Northwest O. B. Riley Road in Bend; KTVZ's transmitter is located on Awbrey Butte west of US 97.

 History

-KTVZ went on-the-air November 6, 1977.
+KTVZ went on-the-air November 6, 1977, at 12 p.m.
 It was started by former owners Ray Johnson of KMED-AM-TV (now KTVL) in Medford and C. Howard Lane from KOIN-TV in Portland who formed Ponderosa Broadcasting, Inc. The station has always been an NBC affiliate but also began to carry CBS programming on a secondary basis.
+It continued to air CBS programming until 1988.
 Efforts to carve out Deschutes County from the Portland television market began in 1980.
 By fall 1981, Nielsen formed the newly created Bend DMA.
 Sierra Cascade Communications sold the station to Stainless Broadcasting Company in 1986 which later became known as Northwest Broadcasting in 1997 based in Spokane, Washington.

-By 1997, KTVZ discontinued CBS programming since KOIN in Portland (now seen through semi-satellite KBNZ-LD, channel 7) already had full translator and cable coverage in the Bend area.
-Later in 2002, Northwest Broadcasting sold KTVZ to the News-Press & Gazette Company.
+In 2002, Northwest Broadcasting sold KTVZ to the News-Press & Gazette Company.
 By 2006, they added more network affiliations to the growing Central Oregon area when The CW was added as a second digital channel.
 In late 2006, it was announced that Meredith would sell KFXO to the News-Press & Gazette Company which occurred on May 24, 2007.
 BendBroadband filed a petition with Federal Communications Commission (FCC) to block the proposed sale but it still went through.
 KQRE-LP was originally a repeater of KTVZ.
 In January 2007, that station completed a transmitter move that brought it closer to Bend making the rebroadcast redundant.
 The station then began airing Telemundo's schedule.

-Programming

-Syndicated programming

-Syndicated programming on KTVZ (as of 2023) includes Live with Kelly and Ryan, Dr. Phil, Extra, Tamron Hall, The Kelly Clarkson Show, and Family Feud, among others.
-KTVZ is one of the few NBC affiliates that air paid programming on weekdays.

 Newscasts

 On June 22, 2007, KFXO's own prime time news at 10 p.m. was replaced by one produced by KTVZ.
-In September of that year, this station began to air its newscasts in 16:9 widescreen format.
+In September of that year, the station began to air its newscasts in 16:9 widescreen format.
 It broadcasts five hours of local news every weekday.
 It produces a two-hour weekday morning show and nightly hour-long newscast for KFXO.